fattorib/ZeRO-transformer/README.md

+**Note**: This is an experimental branch experimenting with tiny models for token examination as done in Neel Nanda's [Neuroscope](https://neuroscope.io/)

 # ZeRO Optimizer Sharding with jax.pmap

 JAX codebase demonstrating an application of [ZeRO](https://arxiv.org/abs/1910.02054)-style optimizer sharding using only ```jax.pmap```.
 This codebase was used to train a 1.1B parameter transformer model on a TPU v3-32, something that would not be possible with standard data parallel training.